OCR Preprocessing Workflows

 def _pil_to_cv2(image: Union[np.ndarray, Image.Image]) -> np.ndarray:

-"""Converts PIL Image to OpenCV BGR format if necessary."""
+"""Converts a PIL Image to OpenCV BGR format if necessary."""

 if isinstance(image, Image.Image):